psu-mcnl/Neural-Seq/README.md

 ## Usage
 1. Download the neural recording data.
 Please refer to the instruction and scripts for accessing the data from the [Visual Coding project websites](https://allensdk.readthedocs.io/en/latest/visual_coding_neuropixels.html).
 2. Download the mouse connectivity data.
 Please refer to the instruction and scripts for accessing the data from the [Mouse Connectivity websites](https://allensdk.readthedocs.io/en/latest/connectivity.html).
-3. The code is currently being compiled and will be available shortly.
+3. Analysis code is currently being compiled and will be available shortly.